ASWWU-Web/python_server/README.md

 ```
 The python library looks for the database file in `../databases` so make sure you clone the database repository into
 the correct place.

+You will also need to setup a `.env` file.
+Copy the `.env.sample` file and fill in the connection info.
+Pipenv will
+load the environment variables on startup.

 ## Running